rest-for-physics/framework/doc/tutorials/Installation of REST.md

-\brief Instructions to setup your local environment, compile and install REST in your local system
+\brief Instructions to setup your environment, compile and install REST in your local system

 The following instructions assume you have a linux system with ubuntu or debian based distribution.
 This will basically affect only to the installation of required packages using apt-get command.